 4. There is a drop in productivity when managers continue to make decisions that employees are capable of making on their own

-High quality work can happen on its own without the need of so many obstacles.
+High quality work can happen on its own without the need for so many obstacles.

-Sometimes simplicity can override the most complex of procedures.
+Sometimes simplicity can do better than the most complex of procedures, allowing for direct employee flexibility.
 With proper training on general procedures, employees can learn to harness their own process for getting work done.